nirmalnaik/Paris_olympics_Analysis/README.md

 - **Highlight Medal Trends**: Investigate historical and current games data to forecast potential medal winners and highlight strengths and weaknesses across different countries.

 ### Key Features:
-- **Real-Time Data Processing**: Implement a robust data pipeline in Azure that ingests, processes, and stores updated data daily, ensuring all analyses reflect the most current information available.
 - **Advanced Analytics**: Utilize Azure Databricks for complex data transformations and Azure Synapse Analytics for in-depth SQL querying to uncover deep insights.
 - **Interactive Visualizations**: Develop dynamic dashboards in Power BI that visually represent data on athlete demographics, event densities, and medal counts, allowing for interactive exploration and instant insight retrieval.
-- **Collaborative Reporting**: Provide a platform via Looker Studio for stakeholders to access customized reports and dashboards tailored to their specific needs, fostering a data-driven approach in decision-making processes.

 ### Stakeholders:
 - **Olympic Coaches and Teams**: To gain insights into athlete performance and health metrics for better training decisions.